Western New York Volunteer Firemen's Association, Inc. Constitution

-Five year members for five consecutive years as an attendant at the annual meetings as a regularly elected delegate from any member organization in good standing, for being five years an attendant at our annual meetings as replica rolex watches for men Chief or President of any fire department or fire company within the Counties holding membership in this Association.
+Five year members for five consecutive years as an attendant at the annual meetings as a regularly elected delegate from any member organization in good standing, for being five years an attendant at our annual meetings as Chief or President of any fire department or fire company within the Counties holding membership in this Association.
 After the expiration of five years from the time when he or she first becomes a delegate and the payment of his or her annual dues for the period.
 In either of the above capacities, he or she shall be entitled to five year membership.
 Upon fulfilling the said requirements, the Secretary shall issue a certificate and membership pin to such person achieving the status of five year member.

 Each delegate shall be entitled to the same privileges as an annually elected delegate, so long as his or her dues are paid, but shall cast only his or her own ballot.